Law School Case Brief

-The Court here concluded that both rulings of the Court of Chancery are clearly erroneous.
-The Board's decision to approve the proposed cash-out merger was not the product of an informed business judgment since they based their decision on one Van Gorkom’s representations, which did not constitute a report on which they could reasonably rely under Del.
+The Supreme Court of Delaware reversed the judgment, holding that defendant directors' decision to approve the merger was not the product of an informed business judgment, that efforts to amend the merger agreement were ineffectual, and that defendant directors had not disclosed all material facts to the stockholders.
+The court found that defendant directors based their decision on one person's representations, which did not constitute a report upon which they could reasonably rely under Del.
 Code Ann. tit.
 8, § 141(e), and that they did not seek documentation of either the merger terms or the adequacy of the proposed price per share.
 The court also found defendant directors were grossly negligent in permitting the agreement to be amended in a way they had not authorized.
-Finally, the directors of Trans Union breached their fiduciary duty to their stockholders (1) by their failure to inform themselves of all information reasonably available to them and relevant to their decision to recommend the cash-out merger; and (2) by their failure to disclose all material information such as a reasonable stockholder would consider important in deciding whether to approve the Pritzker offer.the court found that the stockholders' vote did not ratify the action, because the stockholders weren't aware of the lack of valuation information, and because defendant directors' statements were misleading.
+Finally, the court found that the stockholders' vote did not ratify the action, because not only were the stockholders not aware of the lack of valuation information but also that defendant directors' statements were misleading.